cocos-creator/docs-3d-deprecated/en/scripting/load-assets.md

 loader.releaseAsset(spriteFrame);
 ```

-Special note, assets dynamically loaded by using `loader.loadRes` or `loader.loadResDir`, will not be release when scene switching, remain not released by default.
+> **Note**: assets dynamically loaded by using `cc.loader.loadRes` or `cc.loader.loadResDir`, will not be release when scene switching, remain not released by default.
 Use `setAutoRelease` to change the default behavior on a single asset, to force preserve or release specified asset when scene switching.

 ```typescript
 loader.setAutoRelease(spriteFrame, true);